HRevueltas/HRevueltas/README.md

 # Hi there!
 I'm Harold

 Welcome to my GitHub profile!
-I'm a passionate Systems Engineering student based in Colombia, and this is where I share some of my projects and learnings in the world of programming.
+I'm a passionate Systems Engineering student and Fullstack Developer based in Colombia.

 ## About Me
 - 🎓 Currently pursuing a degree in Systems Engineering.